 - Date of Brass:

-The brass to Zacharias Ridt is a reminder of an era of Polish history when the reformed religion of the sixteenth-century were not only tolerated in Poland but stood a chance of supplanting Roman Catholicism as the main religion of the country, a chance that disappeared in the seventeenth-century amidst dissension between the main strands of Protestantism.
+The brass to Zacharias Ridt is a reminder of an era of Polish history when the reformed religion of the sixteenth century was not only tolerated, but stood a chance of supplanting Roman Catholicism as the main religion of the country.
 The brass is now in a glass case in the town hall museum in Poznań.

-The arms of Zacharias Ridt feature a wolf with a bone both as the charge and as the crest.
-Christof Ridt's arms, dated 1584, are the same but have a motto added: Christus redemptio peccatorum.
+The arms of Zacharias Ridt feature A wolf with a bone as both the charge and the crest.

 Copyright: Jon Bayliss